rkillickdev/spelling-bee-scramble/README.md

 ![Hard difficulty display](docs/features/spelling-bee-difficult.png)

 The player must identify the word and spell it correctly by clicking on each letter in the right order.
-Once a letter has been clicked, it becomes greyed out so it cannot be used again.
-As letters are clicked, they appear in the answer box spaces above the picture hint.
+Once a letter has been clicked, it becomes greyed out and inactive so it cannot be used again.
+This is an example of where I used code to intelligently handle invalid input data, by disabling each button after it is clicked.
+Without this code, players would be able to input the same letter multiple times.
+Once a letter is clicked, it appears in the next unpopulated answer box above the picture hint.

 Once the player is happy with their spelling of the word, they can submit their answer with the green 'play' button.
 This is then checked against the correct spelling of the word and the player is provided feedback.
 If the players answer matches, all squares turn green and a green tick appears.
 A new scrambled word is then generated and the answer boxes are cleared, ready for the next spelling attempt.